lromes43/OutperformingTheSP500UsingMachineLearningEnsembleTradingStrategies/readme.md

 # Outcome

 This model consistently outpreforms the SP500 on a multitude of different range of dates.
-From September 2nd to November 11th, this model achieved a 35% return compared to the SP500 return of 3%.
-To test its effectiveness on future dates not included in the model, this model achieved a 14% return from November 12 through November 28th compared to the SP500 return of -0.29%.
-See graphs at the end. of this document as well as the Trading Framework Architecture included in the SP500 Comparsion subfolder.
+From November 13th to December 26th, the one day model achieved a 9.07% return compared to the SP500 return of .553%.
+Factor attribution analysis when then performed across the 325 trades made by the model, verifying minimal momentum exposure (R² = 0.024) and a significant negative VIX beta (β = −0.27, p \< 0.02), validating model’s predictive power during volatility shifts.

 ## Data